Hyphie24/ShadowedUnitFrames-Mists/README.md

 I take no credit in the creation/updates to SUF, this is just a fan fix for SUF

-**To Download**
-Hit Code and Download Zip, Only the **ShadoedUF_Options & ShadowedUnitFrames** folders should be put into the Interface/Addons folder

-7/6 update: Back to drawing board.
-Looks like majority of the code is retail based.
-I currently have these working 100%

-Affliction Warlock Soul Shards
+7/6 update: Version 5.5.0 should have these all fixed, Please let me know of any other issues that arise Affliction Warlock Soul Shards
 Destruction Warlock Burning Embers
 Monk Chi
-Monk Stagger (mostly)
+Monk Stagger

-Working but some text issues
 Warlock Demonic Fury
-Druid Eclipse

-In Progress
-Priest Shadow Orbs - *note to self make sure to actually name the CORRECT POWER!* - 100% working now
+Druid Eclipse - Working and bar updates when at max Moon & Sun no in-between atm Priest Shadow Orbs